sxyu/watplot/README.md

 *Build:* Use cmake on all platforms: `mkdir build && cd build && cmake ..`

 Then use `make -j4` to build.
 On Windows, you may double-click the sln file generated to open Visual Studio to build.
-You might also need to specify the installation directory for OpenCV, OpenCV_dir.
+You might also need to specify the installation directory for OpenCV, by passing `-DOpenCV_dir='path'` to cmake.

 ## Usage